cps-lab-saga/motion-analysis-2d/README.md

 <b>Perspective Correction and Scale:</b>

-## Preparation for Motion Analysis:
+## Preparation for Motion Analysis
 Once a valid video file is opened, buttons for trackers, angles, and distances will be enabled.

 <b>Tracker:</b>